-Elementary language study with native speakers at an academic institution in a Spanish-speaking country, in combination with on-campus study in the case of shorter stays abroad.
-May be offered for variable credit from three to six semester hours.
-Offered only on Principia abroads.
+Elementary language study with native speakers at an academic institution or language learning center in a Spanish-speaking country.
+Offered only for study abroad but may include on-campus study in the case of shorter stays abroad.
 (A student may receive credit for only one of the courses SPAN 105, SPAN 110, or SPAN 136.)